-- 19.5 Before exercising the delegated authority to make a decision under this Bylaw, the Director may refer an application to other agencies, associations, groups, persons, or other staff members as required. - 19.6 The Director may, in his or her sole discretion, elect not to make a decision under this Bylaw and instead send the development application directly to Council for Council's consideration. - 19.7 If an application is refused by the Director, or if the applicant objects to a proposed provision of the permit or approval, the applicant may request that Council reconsider the decision of the Director pursuant to Part 20 of the Bylaw.
+- provide security for the purposes of s.
+502 of the Local Government Act. - 19.5 Before exercising the delegated authority to make a decision under this Bylaw, the Director may refer an application to other agencies, associations, groups, persons, or other staff members as required. - 19.6 The Director may, in his or her sole discretion, elect not to make a decision under this Bylaw and instead send the development application directly to Council for Council's consideration. - 19.7 If an application is refused by the Director, or if the applicant objects to a proposed provision of the permit or approval, the applicant may request that Council reconsider the decision of the Director pursuant to Part 20 of the Bylaw.